 - Professor Patrick McGorry, Executive Director, Orygen

 - Chris McNamara, Chief Executive Officer, Within Australia

 - Lyn Morgain, Chief Executive Officer, CoHealth

-- Professor Frank Oberklaid, Director Centre for Community Child Health at The Royal Children's Hospital, Honorary Professor of Paediatrics University of Melbourne
+- Professor Frank Oberklaid, Director, Centre for Community Child Health, The Royal Children's Hospital; Honorary Professor of Paediatrics, University of Melbourne

 - Michelle Swann, Carer Advisor, North Western Mental Health

-- Jason Trethowan, Chief Executive Officer Western Victoria Primary Health Network
+- Jason Trethowan, Chief Executive Officer, Western Primary Health Network

 - Associate Professor Ruth Vine, Executive Director, North Western Mental Health

-Four reference groups will provide advice directly to government and support the work of the Mental Health Expert Taskforce.
+Four reference groups provide advice directly to government and support the work of the Mental Health Expert Taskforce.
 The reference groups are: